comphilip/koreader-wiki/features/OPDS-support.md

 1. In Calibre:
 Connect/Share > Start Content Server

-- a) Note the address and port
+- 1a) Note the address and port

 2. Go to the above module on KoReader and either:
 - tap on the existing LOCAL CALIBRE LIBRRY (long-press if you wish to edit an existing connection)
 - or "add new OPDS catalog"

 3. Enter the following:
 Calibre host:the address shown in Calibre (at 1a)
 Port: the port (at 1a)

 4. Tap on LOCAL CALIBRE LIBRARY.
 You will see a list of parameters that will match various parameters in your Calibre library - including custom columns you created yourself.
 Eg.